 Hutchinson's lewisia is a perennial herb that occurs in openings and ridgetops in upper montane coniferous forest, often on slate or rhyolite tuff.
 This species blooms from May through August, although sometimes as early as April, at elevations of 2,510 to 7,760 feet (765 to 2,365 meters) (CNPS 2015).
+The CNPS database does not provide observation locations.

-Marginal suitable habitat occurs in the Project area.
-Potential for Hutchinson's lewisia to occur is low.
+Marginal suitable coniferous forest habitat occurs in the Project area, but due to the lack of specific observation data,, potential for Hutchinson's lewisia to occur is low.